kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

     - Cassandra sorts by clustering columns (for fast retrieval)
     - Cassandra is specifically optimized for *writing* data
 - [How to understand Cassandra Architecture](https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/architecture/archTOC.html)
+  - Notes:
+    - Cassandra is setup to prioritize availability.
+Its distributed nature lowers the chance that the data being queried is unavailable (relative to non-distributed databases)
+    - The nodes communicate their state information on a regular basis (I'm guessing basic information is whether changes have been made or not).
+Note: In a distributed system, no comms might mean a lost connection OR no new information, so consistent communication even when no changes are registered might be required.
+    - Nodes maintain sequentially-written change logs
+    - Data is written to in-memory structures called 'memtables' which, when full, write to disk-based SSTable files.
+    - Cassandra periodically 'consolidates' SSTables through a process called compaction, discarding obsolete (overwritten?) data.
+    - Cassandra employs various repair mechanisms to ensure data across the cluster stays consistent.
+    - Cassandra is row-based, and rows are organized into tables and partitioned.
+    - **CASSANDRA DOES NOT ALLOW JOINS ON TABLES** Tables must be designed so that they satisfy the needs of queries on their own.
+New queries might mean creating entirely new tables (normalization is fully sacrificed)
+    - each node is capable of receiving requests.
+When one does, it assumes the role of **coordinator** and dictates how many other nodes are called.
+    - The 'replication factor' is a measure of how many times data is replicated across the system, where '2' means the data has exactly 2 copies
 - [Tutorialspoint - Cassandra Architecture](https://www.tutorialspoint.com/cassandra/cassandra_architecture.htm)

 ---